p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Dashboard/How-to-Navigate-Kalp-Studio-Platform-as-an-Active-User.md

 ### **Dashboard Overview**

 Upon logging in, the Dashboard appears as your control center.
-Here, you’ll find all the key features of Kalp Studio, as shown in the above screenshot.
+Here, you’ll find all the key features of Kalp Studio, as shown in the below screenshot.
 The key components of the Dashboard include:

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/2.+Dashboard/3.png)